QWxleA/QWxleA.github.io/content/page/Streaming to a chromecast.md

 + Find subtitles, cannot find anything in Dutch, find in English, easy to do.
 + Translate with Google translate (surprisingly good, Ulysses this tv-series is not, but still, happily surprised).
 + The timings are often wrong.
 [SubShifter - Online SRT Subtitle Resync Tool](https://subshifter.bitsnbites.eu/) is a good tool.
 I just use VLC to find when people start to talk and sync with this.
 The couple of times I've done this it was just to find a correct start.
-+ Next the key to the whole conundrum: [HandBrake: Open Source Video Transcode [[keywords]] (https://handbrake.fr/).
++ Next the key to the whole conundrum: [HandBrake](https://handbrake.fr/).
 This app has been around for years, but is still actively developed and relatively easy to use.
 + A good alternative is [Subler](https://subler.org/), it is *way* faster, but cannot hardcode subs, so  for this Handbrake is the obvious choice.

   + ### Handbrake